cristianMiranda-Oro/FaceNet_EmbeddedSystem/README.md

 # FaceNet_EmbeddedSystem
 System and Library developed for the inference of an artificial neural network, especially for FaceNet.
-Made in C code, it has been tested on an ESP32 microcontroller and raspberry PI.
+Made in C and C++ code, it has been tested on an ESP32 microcontroller and raspberry PI.

-## Architecture Facenet
+## Facenet (Architecture)
 | Type | Output | Params |
 | --- | --- | --- |
 | Input | 96x96x3 | 0 |